DataFire/Integrations/integrations/generated/schooldigger/README.md

   * isCharter `boolean`: True = return only charter schools, False = return only non-charter schools (optional) (Pro, Enterprise API levels only)
   * isVirtual `boolean`: True = return only virtual schools, False = return only non-virtual schools (optional) (Pro, Enterprise API levels only)
   * isTitleI `boolean`: True = return only Title I schools, False = return only non-Title I schools (optional) (Pro, Enterprise API levels only)
-  * isTitleISchoolwide `boolean`: True = return only Title I schoolwide schools, False = return only non-Title I Schoolwide schools (optional) (Pro, Enterprise API levels only)
+  * isTitleISchoolwide `boolean`: True = return only Title I school-wide schools, False = return only non-Title I school-wide schools (optional) (Pro, Enterprise API levels only)
   * nearLatitude `number`: Search for schools within (distanceMiles) of (nearLatitude)/(nearLongitude) (e.g. 44.982560) (optional) (Pro, Enterprise API levels only.
 Enterprise API level will flag schools that include lat/long in its attendance boundary.)
   * nearLongitude `number`: Search for schools within (distanceMiles) of (nearLatitude)/(nearLongitude) (e.g. -124.289185) (optional) (Pro, Enterprise API levels only.
 Enterprise API level will flag schools that include lat/long in its attendance boundary.)
   * boundaryAddress `string`: Full U.S. address: flag returned schools that include this address in its attendance boundary.
-Example: '123 Main St. AnyTown CA 90001' (optional) (Enterprise API level only)
+Example: '123 Main St. AnyTown CA 90001' (optional) (Enterprise API level only) IMPORTANT NOTE: If you have the lat/long of the address, use nearLatitude and nearLongitude instead for much faster response times
   * distanceMiles `integer`: Search for schools within (distanceMiles) of (nearLatitude)/(nearLongitude) (Default 5 miles) (optional) (Pro, Enterprise API levels only)
-  * isInBoundaryOnly `boolean`: Return only the schools that include given location (nearLatitdue/nearLongitude) or (nearAddress) in its attendance boundary (Enterprise API level only)
+  * isInBoundaryOnly `boolean`: Return only the schools that include given location (nearLatitude/nearLongitude) or (boundaryAddress) in its attendance boundary (Enterprise API level only)
   * boxLatitudeNW `number`: Search for schools within a 'box' defined by (boxLatitudeNW/boxLongitudeNW) to (boxLongitudeSE/boxLatitudeSE) (optional)
   * boxLongitudeNW `number`: Search for schools within a 'box' defined by (boxLatitudeNW/boxLongitudeNW) to (boxLongitudeSE/boxLatitudeSE) (optional)
   * boxLatitudeSE `number`: Search for schools within a 'box' defined by (boxLatitudeNW/boxLongitudeNW) to (boxLongitudeSE/boxLatitudeSE) (optional)
   * boxLongitudeSE `number`: Search for schools within a 'box' defined by (boxLatitudeNW/boxLongitudeNW) to (boxLongitudeSE/boxLatitudeSE) (optional)
   * page `integer`: Page number to retrieve (optional, default: 1)
   * perPage `integer`: Number of schools to retrieve on a page (50 max) (optional, default: 10)
   * sortBy `string`: Sort list.
 Values are: schoolname, distance, rank.
-For descending order, preceed with '-' i.e. -schoolname (optional, default: schoolname)
+For descending order, precede with '-' i.e. -schoolname (optional, default: schoolname)
   * appID **required** `string`: Your API app id
   * appKey **required** `string`: Your API app key